Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Pomergranate

-Pomergranate by Lakiesa Saunders, Prismacolor on Paper
+Pomegranate by Lakiesa Saunders, Prismacolor on Paper

 Diamonds are Forever

 This artwork is composed of lots of small diamond shapes in various colors in the composition.
 The diamonds are arranged in a repeating pattern.
-The piece is semi-abstract, meaning that it doesn’t represent a specific object or scene, but instead captures the essence of diamonds and their eternal beauty.

 Diamonds are Forever by Lakiesa Saunders